-Hey Guys, it’s Emily here from MiaThrives!
+Hey guys, it’s Emily here from MiaThrives!

-MiaThrives presents our EB Hacks vlogs.
+MiaThrives presents our EB Hacks blogs and vlogs.
 They offer tips and tricks to live your life to the fullest with Epidermolysis Bullosa.
 Connect with us on our Facebook, Instagram, Youtube.
 If you’re new here click to learn more about our story.